prysmaticlabs/documentation/website/docs/install/partials/_quickstart-run-validator.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-:::info ETH Required
+:::caution ETH + Fully Synced Beacon Node Required

-Running a validator requires 32.01 ETH.
-Instructions for acquiring testnet ETH are provided below.
-Note that using Sepolia as a validator is currently unsupported.
+Running a validator requires 32.1 ETH and a fully synced beacon node.
+Verify that your **beacon node and execution node are both fully synced** before proceeding.
+If you're not fully synced, you risk being penalized and losing some of your staked ETH.

 :::